-If you’re hoping to travel while in Tokyo for the 2020 Olympic and Paralympic Games, journey in the night to save some time.
+If you’re hoping to maximize your time and see as much as you can in Japan, journey in the night to save some time.
 Tokyo is a hub for long-distance transportation and you’ll find buses, ferries, and trains departing for remote areas in the wee hours of the night.
 Snooze through the ride and wake up in a cool mountain resort in Tohoku or a steamy hot spring town in Kyushu.
 You could even choose to take a ferry to one of the secluded islands off the coasts of Japan.

 Options range from ultra-cheap seats to hotel-style luxury buses.
 That means you not only have several choices destination-wise, but also plenty of alternatives to match your budget and preferences.

 The highway bus is the most common way to travel long-distance in the night.
 You can head to Hokkaido, the northernmost part of Japan, or the hot spring towns of Kyushu down south.
 Most major cities are connected by bus.

 There are two large bus terminals that serve as bus hubs in Tokyo: Busta Shinjuku in Shinjuku Station, and Tokyo Station’s Yaesu Exit.
 You will also find buses along other major stations such as Shibuya, Ikebukuro, Yokohama, Hachioji, and even Tokyo Disneyland.
 You can make online reservations in advance from each bus company’s official website.
 Alternatively, pick up advance or same-day tickets at the bus stations.